jedevc/fyp-report/report.md

 ## Future work

-Unfortunately, due to time constraints, not every possible feature was able to make it in to the final result.
+Unfortunately, due to time constraints, not every desired feature made it in to the final result.
 With more time to complete the project, there would be plenty of future opportunities for expanding and improving the technique of challenge generation found in this report.

 One major area that could use more work would be in the random variation of theming - currently, the challenge designer still requires writing context code instead of just the vulnerability description.
-Ideally, more powerful random generation could synthesise code into a number of "scenarios", selecting NOPs, interfacing "glue" code, and input and output strings based on this scenario.
+Ideally, more powerful random generation could synthesise code into a handful of "scenarios", selecting NOPs, interfacing with "glue" code, and create input and output strings based on this scenario.
 For example, scenarios could include a fake network protocol, or a stock checker command-line tool, or any common CTF scenario.
 Vulnerabilities could then be integrated into these pre-built scenarios, to provide themed variations.

 To further improve the random variation of challenges, it would be nice to integrate the LLVM patches built as part of Blinker [@blinker] to produce more